ENGINEER'S WORLD

 will change the way we convert fuel

 into energy.
-Fuel cells are one promising
+Fuel cells are one promisingoption; these clean, high-efficiency

 devices may challenge the traditional